wclaytor/wclaytor.github.io/.github/issues/issue-0023/wclaytor.md

 So let us start by tweaking the current resume page to include the light and dark headshots that switch with the theme.
 Get It!

+---

+You nailed it!
+That looks awesome!
+Please try a rectangular area so we can see how that compares.

+---

+Awesome!
+In testing we noticed the auto theme uses the dark headshot.
+That clashes when the auto theme uses the light mode.
+These need to be associated and handled accordingly.

+--

+That is nice, but the system seems to prefer light by default, so that should be the default image as well.
+We are seeing the dark image with the default light theme, and that breaks the system.

+--

+We love the new version of the resume and have linked it from the nav bar as the live version.
+We are about to push it but we see that the image isn't loading.
+Likely a path issue.
+Please fix.